Jimmy Buffett’s laid-back party vibe created adoring ‘Parrotheads’ and success beyond music

 Jimmy Buffett celebrated slackers before the word existed, even though he was hardly one himself.

-“Wasting away in Margaritaville,” went the chorus to his most famous song, which became an international singalong.
+“Wastin’ away again in Margaritaville,” went the chorus to his most famous song, which became an international singalong.
 But Buffett was actually an astute, ambitious, aggressive businessman.

 A statement posted to Buffett’s official website and social media pages announced his passing on Friday at age 76.
 The statement did not say where Buffett died or give a cause.
 He rescheduled concerts in May and acknowledged he had been hospitalized for an unspecified illness.